dannycuevas/devops-engineering/README.md

 www.linkedin.com/in/daniel-cuevas-736bab177

--Documenting my own DevOps journey, pursuing my passion, and my projects -May this serve me as a guide throught my carreer, and maybe as a reference for others to learn more about this field
+-Documenting my own DevOps journey, pursuing my passion, and my projects

+-May these handy notes in all the different topics serve me as a guide throughtout my carreer, and maybe also as reference to others as well

+-If any doubts, just contact me via linkedin or here

+Cheers!

 ### Quick updates

-*February/16/2024
+*February//2024
 -I have attached cheat sheets for all of those GIT commands

+-Jenkins section added